 A. Notification of Readiness for Review.
-Any modeling organization desiring to have its model reviewed for acceptability by the Commission shall notify the Chair of the Commission in writing by either March 1 or November 1, 2016, that the modeling organization is prepared for review.
-The notification shall consist of (1) a letter to the Commission, (2) a summary statement of compliance with each individual standard, (3) all required disclosure and form information, and (4) a completed Model Submission Checklist.
+Any modeling organization desiring to have its model reviewed for acceptability by the Commission shall notify the Chair of the Commission in writing by November 1, 2018, that the modeling organization is prepared for review.
+The notification shall consist of (1) a letter to the Commission, (2) a summary statement of compliance with each individual standard, (3) all required disclosure and form information, and (4) a completed Hurricane Model Submission Checklist.